wipmoore/wipmoore.github.io/_posts/2018-11-25-documenting-architecture.markdown

 ## Ubiquitous Language

-- Containers, are units of execution like a docker container, azure web apps but could just as easily be a process.
+- Containers, are units of execution like a docker container, azure web apps, or a process.
 - Components, are the artefacts that a container is made of.
 There needs to be a close relationship between the models that are produced and the artefacts of the language that the containers are written in.

 E.g.